CAAB(LEGAL) - STATE AND FEDERAL REVENUE SOURCES: FEDERAL

 Suspension and Debarment

 Non-federal entities are subject to the non-procurement debarment and suspension regulations implementing Executive Orders 12549 and 12689, 2 C.F.R.
 Part 180.
-These regulations restrict awards, subawards, and contracts with certain parties that are debarred, suspended, or otherwise excluded from or ineligible for participation in federal assistance programs or activities.
+The regulations in 2 C.F.R.
+Part 180 restrict awards, subawards, and contracts with certain parties that are debarred, suspended, or otherwise excluded from or ineligible for participation in federal assistance programs or activities.
 2 C.F.R.
-200.213
+200.214

 Termination of Federal Award

 The federal award may be terminated in whole or in part as follows: